-Beef bourguignon, or boeuf bourguignon by its French name, is a classic French beef stew made with small perl onions, mushrooms, red wine and brown beef stock.
-The meat slowly cooks in the red wine and take up its taste so this is one recipe where using a good quality wine is a very good idea.
-A burgundy is the traditional choice, but a good Beaujolais or Cotes du Rhone will do just fine.
+Beef Bourguignon, or boeuf Bourguignon by its French name, is a classic French beef stew made with small pearl onions, mushrooms, red wine and brown beef stock.
+The meat slowly cooks in the red wine and takes up its taste so this is one recipe where using a good quality wine is a very good idea.
+A Burgundy is the traditional choice, but a good Beaujolais or Cotes du Rhone will do just fine.

 This was traditionally a peasant dish because it uses tough cuts of beef that need to be cooked for a long time to be tender.
-The flavor and tenderness that the meat takes after stewing in wine and stock is so amazing though that is as become a component of haute cuisine now in France.
+The meat takes on an amazing flavor and tenderness from stewing in wine and stock, and the dish has become a component of haute cuisine now in France.

 This is comfort food in the deepest meaning of the term and this dish is bound to convert a few of your friends to a Paleo diet after they taste it.
 They won’t doubt that natural food can taste great afterwards.